pabloFuente/full-teaching/README.md

 ---

-> WARNING: the update version of this repo is now here [OpenVidu/full-teaching](https://github.com/OpenVidu/full-teaching)
+> WARNING: the updated version of this repo is now here [OpenVidu/full-teaching](https://github.com/OpenVidu/full-teaching)

 ---